Hube2/acf-post2post/README.md

 This plugin will provide no functionality if ACF is not installed and active.

+This plugin does not create a new type of field or any admin interface.
+This plugin when used as explained below makes the existing ACF Relationship and Post Object fields work bi-directionaly, automatically updating the relationship field on the other end of the relationship.

 [Questions?
 Bugs?
 Comments?](https://github.com/Hube2/acf-post2post/issues)

 ## How to use

 * Create a relationship or post object field.
 * The field must be at the top level.
 It cannot be a subfield of a repeater or a flexible content field.
-* The field name must be the same on all posts, post types and field groups to be used.
-In other words if you want to have different post types be related then you must add the same type of field with the same field name on both post types.
+* The field name must be the same on all posts.
+In other words if you want to have different post types be
+* related then you must add a field with the same field name on both post types.

 When you add a post to a relationship or post object field and the same field name appears on the post added to the relationship then the relationship field on the related post will be updated to include a relationship to the post being edited.